 The SPIN Program at the University of Alabama at Birmingham (UAB) originated from a Research Experience for Undergraduates (REU) site with support from the National Science Foundation.
-It is now jointly sponsored by the Department of Neurobiology, the Civitan International Research Center, the Intellectual Developmental Disabilities Research Center and the Comprehensive Neuroscience Center at UAB.
+It is now jointly sponsored by the Department of Neurobiology, the Civitan International Research Center and the Comprehensive Neuroscience Center at UAB.

 Neuroscience Undergraduate Program

 Established in 2008 in response to the growing interest in Neuroscience among undergraduates and the consequent need to coordinate coursework and research opportunities, the UAB Undergraduate Neuroscience Program is an interdisciplinary program between the Neurobiology Department in the School of Medicine and the Psychology Department in the School of Social and Behavioral Sciences.